torvalds/linux/Documentation/core-api/min_heap.rst

 ============

-The Min Heap API provides a set of functions and macros for managing min-heaps in the Linux kernel.
+The Min Heap API provides a set of functions and macros for managing min-heaps in the GNU/Linux kernel.
 A min-heap is a binary tree structure where the value of each node is less than or equal to the values of its children, ensuring that the smallest element is always at the root.